 b) If your credit is denied but you still want to pursue a PLUS loan you can login later to add a credit-worthy endorser.
 (A PLUS applicant with an adverse credit history may still receive a Direct PLUS Loan if he/she obtains an endorser who does not have an adverse credit history.
 The endorser is responsible for repaying the Direct PLUS loan if the primary borrower does not.)
 You can contact Applicant Services at (800)557-7394 if you need help with the endorsement process.

 5» If you receive a message stating "Congratulations your application for a Direct Plus has been approved" you will then need to complete a Master Promissory Note (MPN).
-If you are a continuing borrower who already completed an MPN last year, you are not required to sign a new note (but if you do then that's fine too).
+If you are a continuing borrower who already completed an MPN last year, typically you are not required to sign a new note (but if you do then that's fine too).
 Complete all sections of the note and click SUBMIT at the end:

 section 1 (Parent Borrower Information)